itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

 ## CORS

 - Must be enabled to support requests from other domains
-- The OPTIONS pre-flight request must contain the following headers:
+- The OPTIONS preflight request must contain the following headers:
     - Access-Control-Allow-Methods
     - Access-Control-Allow-Headers
     - Access-Control-Allow-Origin